open-hydra/ATLAS/database/Chemistry/readme.md

 ## GRI-Mech 3.0 Mechanism

-**GRI-Mech 3.0** is a detailed chemical kinetic mechanism developed by the **Gas Research Institute** for the simulation of natural gas combustion.
-It is specifically designed to model the combustion of methane and its derivatives, providing accurate predictions for various combustion characteristics such as **flame speed**, **ignition delay times**, and **pollutant formation** (e.g., NOx, CO).
+**GRI-Mech 3.0** is a detailed chemical kinetic mechanism developed by the **Gas Research Institute** to simulate natural gas combustion.
+It is specifically designed to model the combustion of methane and its derivatives, providing accurate predictions for various combustion characteristics such as flame speed, ignition delay times, and pollutant formation (e.g., NOx, CO).

 ### Key Features

 - **Developer**: Gas Research Institute
 - **Number of species**: 53
 - **Number of reactions**: 325 reactions
+- **Temperature range: 1000 to 2500 K
-- **Pressure range**: Valid from atmospheric pressure up to several atmospheres (typically 1 to 50 atm)
+- **Pressure range**: 10 Torr to 10 atm
+- **Equivalence ratio**: 0.1 to 5
 - **Primary fuels**: Methane (CH₄), ethane (C₂H₆), propane (C₃H₈), and other natural gas components

 + GRI (1999).
 GRI-Mech 3.0: A Detailed Chemical Kinetic Mechanism for the Combustion of Natural Gas http://combustion.berkeley.edu/gri-mech/version30/text30.html